 In his epic series Cities In Flight, James Blish based his future history on the theories of Oswald Spengler's book The Decline of the West and its civilization model.
 Spengler's thesis is that civilizations and cultures go through well defined stages in their life-cycle.
 This is obviously a big help to the SF author trying to create the history of the future.

 In the appendix to the omnibus volume of Cities in Flight, Leland Sapiro has a short essay outlining Spenglerian theory, and includes a chart of the stages of the life-cycle of a civilization (it also mentions how incredibly difficult it is to make a chart like this).
 It illustrates the stages with example from the cultures of ancient Greece, Arabia, Western, and Blish's "Earthmanist". (the latter stages of Western culture are also fictional ones from Blish, since Western culture hasn't collapsed yet.
 Or at least not that I've noticed.)
-Fictional entries are in yellow text.
+Fictional entries are in brown text.

 |Period||The Classical Culture||The Arabian Culture||The Western Culture||The Earthmanist Culture|